zer0Kerbal/FuelTanksPlus/docs/ManualInstallation.md

 * **REMOVE ANY OLD VERSIONS OF THE PRODUCT BEFORE INSTALLING**, including any other fork:
   * Delete `<KSP_ROOT>/GameData/NecroBones/FuelTanksPlus`
-* Extract the package's `GameData/NecroBones/` folder into your KSP's root folder as follows:
+* Extract the package's `GameData` folder into your KSP's root folder as follows:
   * `<PACKAGE>/GameData/` --> `<KSP_ROOT>`
     * Overwrite any preexisting file.
+  * you should end up with `<KSP_ROOT>/GameData/NecroBones/FuelTanksPlus`

 ## The following file layout must be present after installation